QinPengBlog/qinpengblog.github.io/_drafts/2016-02-16-Realize-tagcloud.md

 It works.
 But the tags showing up in a list.

-Find Test10 works now as Test11, the tag "个人主页" is bigger. _Find in 2016-02-18 11:09 The css added in Test11 helps_
+Find Test10 works now as Test11, the tag "个人主页" is bigger.
+> Find in 2016-02-18 11:09.
+The css added in Test11 helps

+> Find in 2016-02-18 11:29.
+Not the css helps as the styles of the text in Test10 and Test11 are not the same.

 Besides this, I try to modify the number of the posts belong to a tag.